toddledev/documentation/docs/01-about-toddle/index.md

 ## Traditional Development
 Traditional dev is time-consuming.

-This is just a tip that can include more context.
+This is just a tip that *emphasized words* can include more context.
 It supports **most** styling options like [links](https://www.example.com).
+This sentence has `inline code` in it.

 ::: dev
 Here's a different callout.
 The callout can also contain [links](https://toodle.dev).
 You can place headings in here, but you really should not.
 A callout is for a small nugget of information.
+This sentence has `inline code` in it.
 :::

 ::: tip
 Here's a different callout.
 The callout can also contain [links](https://toodle.dev).
 You can place headings in here, but you really should not.
 A callout is for a small nugget of information.
+This sentence has `inline code` in it.
 :::

 ::: warning
-Here's a different callout.
-The callout can also contain [links](https://toodle.dev).
+Here's a different callout. _Emphasized words_ The callout can also contain [links](https://toodle.dev).
 You can place headings in here, but you really should not.
 A callout is for a small nugget of information.
 :::

 ::: danger